- 2014-: Professor of Ecohydrology, Loughborough University

-I am an ecohydrologist with research interests in environmental flows and the response of instream organisms to river flow regime variability over a range of spatial and temporal scales.
-My research examines how riverine communities respond to natural environmental variability (floods and drought) and disturbances (such channel management, sedimentation and stream drying).
-I have a research interest in the ecology of groundwater dominated ecosystems and particularly the hyporheic zone.
-My research draws together elements of hydrology, ecology, geomorphology, environmental management and the conservation of freshwater ecosystems such as ponds and ditches.
-My research is funded from a variety of sources including NERC, Environment Agency, Natural England, Centre for Ecology and Hydrology and Nuffield Foundation.
-The four main strands of my research and indicative publications are listed below.
+His research examines how riverine communities respond to natural environmental variability (floods and drought) and disturbances (such channel management, sedimentation and stream drying).
+He has a research interest in the ecology of groundwater dominated ecosystems and particularly the hyporheic zone.
+His research draws together elements of hydrology, ecology, geomorphology, environmental management and the conservation of freshwater ecosystems such as ponds and ditches.
+The research is funded from a variety of sources including NERC, Environment Agency, Natural England, Centre for Ecology and Hydrology and Nuffield Foundation.
+The four main strands of the research and indicative publications are listed below.

 - Responses of instream macroinvertebrate communities to flow variability over varying timescales.

 - Ecohydrology of groundwater dominated ecosystems: i) headwater springs and streams; ii) hyporheic zone riverine environments; and iii) cave ecosystems.

 - Instream responses to disturbances associated with sedimentation within lotic environments.

 - The conservation and management of rivers, streams, ponds and ditches.

 His teaching explores ecohydrology with a focus river ecology, how communities respond to environmental change and the conservation and management of freshwater habitats.

 - Henk Krajenbrink: Putting ‘ecology’ into environmental flow studies – multiple pressures and biological processes

 - James White: Quantifying the influences of groundwater abstraction and hydromorphological controls on river ecosystems.

 - Simon Parry: Drought termination in the UK: Mechanisms and modelling for improved management.